prcastro/udacity-machine-learning/Capstone/capstone_report.md

 ### Model Evaluation and Validation

 After a series of Hyper-Parameter optimization steps for several models, we discovered that the best model for our problem is an ensemble of a Neural Network with an embedding layer (as described in the implementation section) with a Gradient Boosting model.
+The final neural network used in this is comprised of the empbedding layer (with a dense layer with 16 neurons), followed by 4 dense layers with 80, 20, 10 and 1 neuron respectively.
+All but the last layer had `relu` activation and a dropout rate varying from 0.35 for the first layer to 0.15 of the other two hidden layers.
+We used binary crossentropy as loss, and optimized with the ADAM algorithm.
+The Gradient Boosting was performed by using both the `scikit-learn` default implementation and the XGBoost library (all with default parameters as stated above).
+The ensemble was performed with a bagging algorithm, with the weights being decided by hand to be 0.4 for the NN, 0.4 for XGBoost and 0.2 for the `GradientBoostingClassifier`.

 Using this setup, we arrived at a mean Normalized Gini of ~0.28 across several runs with different train/test splits.

 This indicates that this specific model is robust, since changes to the train/test-set choices didn't affect the results that much.
 The result is a model that has a good generalization power, and tends to have the same performance on unseen data.

+Those two models models (Neural Networks and Gradient Boosting) were chosen for the ensemble since they were very performant individually, but also because they are rather different models in the way they model the posterior distribution.
+This means that, when one of the models is bad at identifying a pattern on a particular region of the feature space, the other model could perform much better.
+Ensemble models are less prone to overfitting, since all of our models would have to agree before predicting the class of a data point.

 It's important to see that the ensemble of the model was extremely important to reach such performance.
 No model alone could reach more than 0.275 consistently.
 However, by combining models that don't have much correlation between them, we can improve our predictive power while increasing our generalization capacity.
-Ensemble models are less prone to overfitting, since all of our models would have to agree before predicting the class of a data point.

 <!-- In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_